VMware vs. VirtualBox

 In addition, VMware is illustrious for the stability together with the dependability the public associates with the vendor’s commercial products.
 VMware Business Continuity & Disaster Recovery tools are well-suited for customers who are heavily integrated with their VMware tools such as vSphere for their on-premise data centres.

 As a guide, you can buy VMware Cloud Disaster Recovery as an unlimited yearly subscription or on-demand by the hours you use.
-Pricing, furthermore, is available here.
+See the following link for information on Pricing.

 VMware’s Top 5 features